nigelwhite/52ca/readmeNW.txt

+19.4.19 updated core and modules on local and pushed to repo.
+Have not pulled to Digital Ocean.

 16.4.19 Got entity browser to insert fields from Resource node.
 Next: change icon in toolbar, hide fields and show again on click, icon to show "can expand".
 Style classes resource-xyz-embedded for title author and summary.